Photo

 Welcome and opening

-• Moderator - Michael Barker - Fresh Produce Industry Journalist and Speaker, UK
+• Moderator - Mr. Michael Barker - Fresh Produce Industry Journalist and Speaker, UK

-• Hans Vanderhallen - Managing Director, Coöperatie Hoogstraten, BE
+• Mr. Hans Vanderhallen - Managing Director, Coöperatie Hoogstraten, BE

-• Jinnih Beels - The Deputy for Agriculture, Provincial Council of Antwerp, BE
+• Mrs. Jinnih Beels - Deputy governor for Agriculture, Provincial Council of Antwerp, BE

-• Mr. Mauro Poinelli, Directorate-General for Agriculture and Rural Development, BE
+• Mrs. Marijke van Schagen, Directorate-General for Agriculture and Rural Development, European Commission, NL

 10:00